Recent Ice Trends in Swiss Mountain Lakes: 20-year Analysis of MODIS Imagery: Study area and data

 \subsection{Study area}

-We process four small-to-medium-sized Swiss Alpine lakes: \textit{Sihl, Sils, Silvaplana} and \textit{St.~Moritz}, see Fig.~\ref{fig:title_figure_lakes} and Table~\ref{table:target_lakes} (\ref{App:lakes}).
-While most of the earlier works~\citep{Gou2015,Qi2019,Qinghai2020,Yao2016} on long time-series monitoring of lake ice with MODIS concentrated on larger lakes, many lakes that freeze are actually small- or medium-sized mountain lakes, especially outside the (sub-)Arctic regions.
-The lakes we analyse are relatively small in area (0.78 - 11.3~$km^{2}$), representative for this category.

-The lakes were chosen according to the needs of a project of the Swiss GCOS office.
-For the three small lakes in the region Oberengadin (Sils, Silvaplana, St.~Moritz), located at an altitude $>\!$~1750~m, there are long in-situ observation series (important for climate studies), and they are also included in the NSIDC lake ice database, although not updated recently.
-The fourth lake (Sihl) from the region Einsiedeln has been chosen mainly to test generality, as it is relatively larger, lies at a lower altitude on the North slope of the Alps, and has different environmental conditions, see Table~\ref{table:target_lakes}.
-The three lakes in Oberengadin fully freeze every year, whereas lake Sihl does not (but still freezes in most winters).
+We process four small- to medium-sized Swiss Alpine lakes: Sihl ($11.3~km^{2}$), Sils ($4.1~km^{2}$), Silvaplana ($2.7~km^{2}$) and St. Moritz ($0.8~km^{2}$), see Fig. Fig.~\ref{fig:title_figure_lakes} and Table~\ref{table:target_lakes}.
+For the three small lakes in the region Oberengadin (Sils, Silvaplana, St.~Moritz), located at an altitude $>1750~m$, there are long in-situ observation series (important for climate studies), and they are also included in the NSIDC lake ice database (\url{https://nsidc.org}), although not updated recently.
+The fourth lake (Sihl) from the region Einsiedeln is relatively larger, lies at a lower altitude on the North part of the Alps, and has different environmental conditions.

-For these four lakes there is no reference freeze/thaw data available from the past two decades.
-Hence, we study the weather patterns in the regions near the lakes.
-For each lake, the temperature and precipitation data recorded at the nearest meteorological stations are shown in Fig.~\ref{fig:20winter_temperature}.
-On the top and bottom rows, we plot the mean temperature and total precipitation (solid curves) during the winter months on the $y$-axis, against the winters on the $x$-axis in a chronological order.
-Additionally, in both rows, we plot the linearly fitted trend curve (dotted line) for each station.

-For lakes Sihl and St.~Moritz, the nearest meteorological stations are Einsiedeln (EIN) and Samedan (SAM) respectively as shown in Fig.~\ref{fig:title_figure_lakes} (see also Table~\ref{table:target_lakes}).
-Lakes Sils and Silvaplana are located next to each other and hence share the same meteorological station: Segl Maria (SIA).
-The station Einsiedeln is located at a relatively lower altitude and closer to the Swiss plateau, while the other two stations are in the Engadin valley at higher altitudes.
-This explains why the absolute temperature is relatively higher for Einsiedeln.
-Additionally, the stations SIA and SAM are located within 20 km from one another, see Fig~\ref{fig:title_figure_lakes}, and hence have similar temperature and precipitation values.
-Exceptionally high winter temperature was recorded at all three stations in winter 2006--07.